ShimaTaku818/R-as-GIS-for-Economists/docs/index.md

 + [Simple Features for R](https://r-spatial.github.io/sf/)
 <!-- + [Nick Eubank](https://www.nickeubank.com/gis-in-r/) -->

 Thanks to all these resources, it has become much easier to self-teach R for GIS work than six or seven years ago when I first started using R for GIS.
 Even though I have not read through all these resources carefully, I am pretty sure every topic found in this book can also be found _somewhere_ in these resources (except the demonstrations).
 So, you may wonder why on earth you can benefit from reading this book.
 It all boils down to search costs.
 Researchers in different disciplines require different sets of spatial data skills.
-The available resources are either very general covering so many topics that economists are very unlikely to use.
+The available resources are typically very general covering so many topics that economists are unlikely to use.
 It is particularly hard for those who do not have much experience in GIS to identify whether particular skills are essential or not.
 So, they could spend so much time learning something that is not really useful.
 The value of this book lies in its deliberate incomprehensiveness.
 It only packages materials that satisfy the need of most economists, cutting out many topics that are likely to be of limited use for economists.

 For those who are looking for more comprehensive treatments of spatial data handling and processing in one book, I personally like [Geocomputation with R](https://geocompr.robinlovelace.net/) a lot.
 Increasingly, the developer of R packages created a website dedicated to their R packages, where you can often find vignettes (tutorials), like [Simple Features for R](https://r-spatial.github.io/sf/).